TestCreator/GenSequence/README.md

 The last, grammar-based text file production, is very general and might subsume the others, but it might not be the easiest to learn and use.

+## Desired (and eventual) Feature List

++ cardioid and _cardioid distributions will take "occasional" samples into account.
+Currently that does nothing, the cardioids are 90% favorites and 10% outliers
++